prayerslayer/radio/README.md

 ## Todo

-* npmpcpp sets volume to 0 on start --> npmpcpp problem?
+* --npmpcpp sets volume to 0 on start -> npmpcpp problem?-- gone for no apparent reason.

 ## Plan